Effective Date: June 18, 2025

 You may opt out of marketing communications by:

-Opting out does not affect transactional, legal, or administrative communications.
+Opting out of marketing does not affect administrative, legal, or transactional communications.

 12. Children’s Privacy

-Our Data Sources are not intended for children under 16 (or 18 where required by law).
-We do not knowingly collect data from children without verified parental consent.
-If you believe we’ve collected such data, contact privacy@cyware.com and we will act accordingly.
+Our Data Sources are not intended for children under 16 (or 18, where required by local law).
+We do not knowingly collect Personal Data from children without verifiable parental consent.
+If you believe we have collected such data, contact us at privacy@cyware.com, and we will take appropriate action.

 13. Updates to This Policy

-We may update this Policy to reflect legal or operational changes.
-Updates will be posted here with the revised “Last Updated” date.
-Continued use of our Data Sources constitutes acceptance of the updated Policy.
-For significant updates, we may provide additional notice (e.g., banner or email).
+We may update this Policy to reflect changes in our practices or legal requirements.
+Updates will be posted on this page with a revised “Last Updated” date.
+Continued use of our Data Sources after changes constitutes acceptance of the updated Policy.
+For significant changes, we will provide additional notice (e.g., via email or website banner).

 14. Contact Us

-For questions, complaints, or to exercise your privacy rights:
+For questions, complaints, or to exercise your privacy rights, contact us at:

-For EU/UK residents: Our EU representative is the United States Council for International Business (USCIB).
-For DPF-related issues, contact the U.S. Department of Commerce or your supervisory authority.
+For EU/UK residents, our EU representative is the United States Council for International Business (“USCIB”).
+For DPF-related complaints, contact the U.S. Department of Commerce or relevant supervisory authority.

 15. Compliance and Certifications